Universality of Top Rank Statistics for Brownian Reshuffling: Universality of reshuffling for asymptotically constant negative drift

 \section{Universality of reshuffling for asymptotically constant negative drift}

 To highlight the universality of the results, we have numerically studied the overlap ratios of four one-dimensional point processes, which find applications in various research areas.
-All examples effectively correspond for $x\rightarrow \infty$ to a one-dimensional diffusion in a potential $V(x)$ that asymptotically generates a negative drift $\mu(x) = - V'(x) \sim \alpha/2 < 0$ for $x \rightarrow \infty$ As we shall see, all these four cases produce quite a universal picture as far as rank dynamics is concerned, belonging to the same universality class as the model defined in Sect. \ref{sec:diffusion.model} and motivated towards the end of Sect. \ref{sec:definitions}.
+All examples effectively correspond for $x\rightarrow \infty$ to a one-dimensional diffusion in a potential $V(x)$ that asymptotically generates a negative drift $\mu(x) = - V'(x) \sim -\alpha/2 < 0$ for $x \rightarrow \infty$ As we shall see, all these four cases produce quite a universal picture as far as rank dynamics is concerned, belonging to the same universality class as the model defined in Sect. \ref{sec:diffusion.model} and motivated towards the end of Sect. \ref{sec:definitions}.

-For illustration and to show the limitations of the picture, we also give counterexamples that lead to a different overlap behaviour.
+For illustration and to show the limitations of the picture, we also provide counterexamples that lead to a different overlap behavior.
 They are diffusion in a quadratic potential, for which the drift $\mu(x) = -V'(x) \sim -x$ increases in absolute value linearly with $x$, and in a logarithmic potential, for which the drift $\mu(x) = -V'(x) \sim -1/x$ tends to zero.

-When comparing empirical or numerical data with our benchmark we propose the following observation.
+When comparing empirical or numerical data with our benchmark, we propose the following observation.
 The only essential free parameter related to the reshuffling rate of leaders on the top-$n$ list is $\alpha$.
 Therefore, the practical problem when fitting data to theoretical curves is how to identify the parameter $\alpha$.
 For moderately large $n$, for example $n=10$, we know that~\eqref{omega.t} is a good approximation.
 When integrating this quantity in time $t$ over an interval $[0,T]$, one finds for large $T\gg1$ that

-The statistical error of this quantity will be relatively low because the big amount of data it take, i.e., it is an integral and thence rather robust and weakly bin-independent like a cumulative probability density.
+The statistical error of this quantity will be relatively low because of the large amount of data it takes; {\em i.e.}, it is an integral and, therefore, rather robust and weakly bin-independent like a cumulative probability density.

-The first four examples below will fall in the class of processes that we claim to fall in the universality class we have studied.
-The fifth and sixth numerical study will not and indeed show deviations in the behaviour of the overlap ratio.
+The first four examples below will fall into the class of processes that we claim belong to the universality class we have studied.
+The fifth and sixth numerical studies will not, and indeed, show deviations in the behavior of the overlap ratio.